Vivado

 GUI/Project mode Vivado workflow

-Possible new errors from simulation to sythesis:
+Possible new errors from simulation to synthesis:

 - Difference in bitwidth for wires/registers.

-Possible new errors from sythesis to implementation:
+Possible new errors from synthesis to implementation:

-- resource usage out of board limitation, implementation stopped.
+- Resource usage out of board limitation, implementation stopped.

-- unresolvable bit-width issue in some connections (mostly happened in memory).
+- Unresolvable bit-width issue in some connections (mostly happened in memory).

 Avoid IP core in Vivado